cowboychicken/citybikesdata/README.md

 Github is used for version control and repository hosting.
 Github Actions is used to automate CI/CD workflows such as consistency measures and pushing new changes to the production environment via ssh(rsync).
 Terraform is used for IaC, storing all settings and parameters for the EC2 instance.
 Making it easy to modify the instance when needed.

-* currently using Cron to save money as the Airflow instance was consuming too much RAM.
+Currently using Cron to save money as the Airflow instance was consuming too much RAM.

 ![infra](resources/images/citybikes_infra_diagram.png)